 The next few weeks sees a host of Christmas events in London that promise to transform the capital into a winter wonderland.
-Aside from the glittering light trails and most magical of ice rinks, there are pop-up events, limited-run shows, carol concerts and more, all designed to get you in a thoroughly Christmassy mood.
+Aside from the glittering light trails and magical Christmas trees, there are pop-up events, limited-run shows, carol concerts and more, all designed to get you in a thoroughly Christmassy mood.
 Here’s our edit of the best Christmas events in London to bring festive cheer.

 A Christmas Carol at the Old Vic